 Case Name: Court File #:

 Description of record:

 Applicant's Name:

 Applicant's Address:

 Applicant's Phone Number: Email:

 Reason for Request:

-THE PUBLICATION OF ANY INFORMATION WHICH MAY LEAD TO THE IDENTIFICATION OF THE COMPLAINANT, IS STRICTLY PROHIBITED.
+INFORMATION WHICH MAY LEAD TO THE IDENTIFICATION OF COMPLAINANT, IS STRICTLY PROHIBITED.

-I, the undersigned, understand and agree that the record which I will be provided pursuant to this request will be subject to the following terms and conditions:
+• d and agree that the record which I will be provided pursuant he following terms and conditions:

-- 1. I will not publish or broadcast the information from the record via any medium, including social media; - 2.
-I will not distribute the record or its contents in any way; - 3.
-I will store the record, and any information I gather from the record, in a secure place, where it cannot be accessed by anyone except pursuant to the terms of the publication ban.
+I will not publish or broasocial media; adcast the information from the record via any medium, includi

+2. I will not distribute the record or its contents in any way;

+• and any information I gather from the record, in a secure placessed by anyone except pursuant to the terms of the publication

-I affirm that I am authorized to sign this agreement on behalf of the company or organization named below.
-I understand that this agreement is binding upon me personally and upon that corporation or organization.
+o sign this agreement on behalf of the company or organization at this agreement is binding upon me personally and upon the

 Signature

-Please note Requestor must provide proof of identification
+Please note Req uestor must provide proof of identification

-Company/Organization Date of Request Date of Request
+Company/Organization Date of Request

+••••• -

 Office Use only

 Copy of record provided to

-Proof of Identification Provided Type of Identification
+☐ Proof of Identification Provided

 Type of Identification

-Signed: Name and Title of Court Official Date:
+Signed: Date: